go101/tinyrouter/README.md

 ```

 TinyRouter is router implementation between HttpRouter and [gorilla/mux](https://github.com/gorilla/mux),
-from both performance (for worst case in theory) and flexibility views.
+from both performance and flexibility views.
 In practice, for most general cases, TinyRouter is pretty fast.
 And, the above routes which don't work in HttpRouter all work fine in TinyRouter.